Kubernetes Networking Deep Dive

 - Run

-and look for restarts or CrashLoop. - Inspect events:
+kubectl get pods -n kube-systemand look for restarts or CrashLoop. - Inspect events:

-kubectl describe pod <cni-pod> -n kube-system
+kubectl describe pod <cni-pod> -n kube-system. - Review logs:

-kubectl logs <cni-pod> -n kube-system
+kubectl logs <cni-pod> -n kube-system.

 - Run